 Step 5) After answering the questions, if you qualify for a live trading account, your application will be successful and approved within one business day.

 If you do not qualify for a live account based on your knowledge and experience, you will be assigned a practice account with USD as the base account currency immediately and taken to your Trade Nation dashboard.

 Step 6) If you qualify for a live trading account based on the knowledge test, you will be required to provide your phone number and address, then click ‘Continue’

 Step 7) Select your country of citizenship, choose your preferred account currency, confirm your personal details then click ‘Continue’.

 Step 8) Check the boxes to agree to the terms and conditions then click ‘Continue’ and you will be redirected to the Trade Nation dashboard.

 You will need to send scanned copies of your government-issued ID card and utility bill to the customer support team at [email protected] to verify your identity and address before your account is approved.

 Trade Nation Deposits & Withdrawals

-Payment methods accepted on Trade Nation for deposits and withdrawals are cards, bank transfers, Skrill, and PayPal.
+Payment methods accepted on Trade Nation for deposits and withdrawals are cards, bank transfers and Skrill.
 Find details of the deposit and withdrawal options on Trade Nation below: